-We love this Middle Eastern staple grain so much that we stock it in our pantry essentials range!
+We love this Middle Eastern staple grain because of its versatility and satisfying nature.
 This delicious vegetarian recipe can be served as a side or a main, and made ahead to be assembled and warmed through just before serving.
 The soft caramelised aubergines combined with creamy yoghurt and spiced burghul makes for a satisfying meal that has fast become one of my family's favourites.

 "Burghul, also know as bulghur wheat, is a versatile Middle Eastern staple.
 It is a key ingredient in tabouli and kibbeh, and can be used in soup, stuffings, burgers and casseroles.

 Burghul is a Persian word meaning ‘bruised grain’.
 Not to be confused with cracked wheat (which is not pre-cooked), burghul is wheat that has been steamed or parboiled, dried and ground.
 It therefore requires little preparation.
 The tender grain has a chewy texture and a light, nutty flavour.
 It is traditionally used as a side dish in place of couscous or rice." ~ via taste.com.au

 You can make just the burghul and tomato, if you like (without the aubergine and preserved lemon yoghurt) and serve it as a side.
 With the aubergine and yoghurt, though, it makes a satisfying vegetarian main.
 You can make all the elements up to a day ahead, just keep separate in the fridge, warm through and assemble before serving.